alfredapp/gallery-edits/workflows/yinanc/hoarder/readme.md

+## Setup

+This workflow requires Hoarder/Karakeep URL and its API key.

+[Self-host](https://docs.karakeep.app/Installation/docker) your own instance or use [official instance](https://cloud.karakeep.app/signin).

+Setup an API key on `{hoarder_url}/settings/api-keys`.

 ## Usage

 List and search your bookmarks and notes in your Hoarder (now: Karakeep) server via `hoarder` + keyword, add new links and bookmarks via the `hoard` keyword.